tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212571445-a2b6feb5-c0fa-4d85-8e88-8ec4e437d137.png)

-10.What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?
+**Question 10:** What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?

 Using 2 `CROSS JOIN` to make all combinations of any 3 products and counting.
 With any 3 products, there are 6 combinations (accounting for the ordering).
 The first 6 rows are for all the same 3 products with the same time of combinations so that we can take any one of them.